 - 1. A pilot may not fly unless he or she is fit. - 2.
 Any injury, drugs or medication taken which might affect the competitor's performance must be reported to the Meet Director before flying. - 3.
-The MD in accordance with the TD will decide if the pilot will be allowed to fly.
+The MD in accordance with the TD will decide if the pilot will be forbidden from flying.